 Located along the St. Lawrence River, Maison Nivard-De Saint-Dizier is an outstanding example of rural architecture in the early days of the French regime.
-The foundations of the house, built in 1710, sit on the largest pre-historical archeological site on the island of Montréal, revealing Amerindian occupation that dates back over 5, 500 years ago.
+The foundations of the house, built in 1710, sit on the largest pre-historical archeological site on the island of Montréal, revealing indigenous occupation that dates back over 5, 500 years ago.

 - Free parking